Farah Pahlavi: Marriage and family

 Farah Diba married Shah Mohammed Reza on 20 December 1959, aged 21.
 The young Queen of Iran (as she was styled at the time) was the object of much curiosity and her wedding received worldwide press attention.
 Her gown was designed by Yves Saint Laurent, then a designer at the house of Dior, and she wore the newly commissioned Noor-ol-Ain Diamond tiara.

-After the pomp and celebrations associated with the imperial wedding, the success of this union became contingent upon the queen's ability to produce a male heir.
+After the pomp and celebrations associated with the imperial wedding, the success of this union depended on the birth of a male heir.
 Although he had been married twice before, the Shah's previous marriages had given him only a daughter who, under agnatic primogeniture, could not inherit the throne.
-The pressure for the young queen was acute.
+The pressure for Farah was acute.
 The shah himself was deeply anxious to have a male heir as were the members of his government.
-Furthermore, it was known that the dissolution of the Shah's previous marriage to Queen Soraya had been due to her infertility.
+Furthermore, it was known that the dissolution of the Mohammad Reza's previous marriage to Queen Soraya had been due to her infertility.